Last Updated on

 And it annoyed me that he wasn’t dedicated to his schoolwork.

 He hated all my boyfriends and even tormented one of them (remember the blooming onion, Kevin?)

-I remember our parents sitting us down on several occasions, begging us to get along.
+I remember our parents sitting us down on several occasions, tears in their eyes, begging us to get along.